iterative/dvc.org/content/docs/use-cases/fast-data-storage-layer.md

-# Datasets Cache
+# Fast Data Storage Layer

-Datasets used in data science tend to exceed typical storage and computing capacities.
+Datasets used in data science tend to exceed typical storage and networking capacities.
+Storage needs expand rapidly as more people and projects acquire the same data, creating duplication and increasing cost.
 Valuable time is wasted waiting for downloads, and the wait repeats across environments.
-Combined storage needs expand rapidly as more people and projects acquire the same data, creating duplication and increasing cost.
 Is there an effective way to perform this process?

 ![](/img/storage-layers.png) _Data storage infrastructure_